Blogs are the bread and butter of orthodox

 However, it is risky.
 Individual writers go through dry patches.
 Other projects take up their time.

 Sometimes a blog article that was meant to take two weeks ends up taking a month.
-And if they quit,
+And if your writer

 Therefore, best practice calls for at least two writers.
 This way you'll have a better variety of

 But, if you can't get two writers, consider using an AI.
-While I don't consider AIs ready to write
+While I don't consider AI ready to write

-good quality blog content, they can help a solo blogger work faster and better by functioning as a
+good quality blog content, it can help a solo blogger work faster and better by functioning as a

 writer's assistant that can supply, review, and improve ideas and do some of the grunt work.